 Challenge number Detail of challenge 1 Attendance Our students eligible for PP have lower attendance than our students who are not eligible for PP. We want to close this gap.
+In 2023-2024 attendance was 88% for students eligible PP compared with 89% average.
+The attendance of both groups has increased in the current academic year but so has the gap.
+We have recently (January 2025) advertised for a new attendance support worker.

-In 2022-2023 attendance was 85% for students eligible PP compared with 86% average.
-Currently attendance is 91.9% for students eligible for PP and 94.3% average.
-2 Progress 8 The progress 8 score in 2023 of +0.19 for students eligible for PP was lower than the progress 8 score for the whole school of +0.51.
+2 Progress 8 The progress 8 score in 2024 of -1.01 for students eligible for PP was lower than the progress 8 score for the whole school of +0.04.
 It is a priority to close this gap.
-3 Reading ages

-Our reading age assessments have demonstrated that students eligible for PP had a lower reading age than those who were not eligible for PP. In Year 7 the average reading age across the 9 forms was 11.62 at the start of Year 7 whereas for students eligible for PP the average reading age in Year 7 was 10.46.
+The objective is to halve this gap in the next two years and make significant progress in the coming year.
+3 Reading ages Our reading age assessments have demonstrated that students eligible for PP had a lower reading age than those who were not eligible for PP. In Year 7 the average reading age across the 9 forms was 11.62 at the start of Year 7 whereas for students eligible for PP the average reading age in Year 7 was 10.46.
 4 Develop cultural capital Our conversations with students suggest that our disadvantaged students have fewer opportunities to develop cultural capital outside of school.
 This results in them having a less secure understanding of background knowledge to access the curriculum.
-5 It is a priority for students with SEND who are also eligible for PP to achieve well and we aim to close the gap between those without SEND and who are not eligible for PP with those that are.
+5 SEND It is a priority for students with SEND who are also eligible for PP to achieve well and we aim to close the gap between those without SEND and who are not eligible for PP with those that are.